You are here

 10 to 10:15 a.m.
 Break

 10:15 to 11:30 a.m.
-Eloise Gayer of the Morris Arboretum will speak on her practice of integrating native plant ecological horticulture into the land and how this practice reverses some of the destruction caused by both invasive plants and herbicides.
-Brittany Ebeling of BEAT will go further into herbicides and how the composition of this pollutant affects our plants, ground and surface water, earth, and more.
+Eloise Gayer of the Morris Arboretum will speak on her practice of integrating native plant ecological horticulture into the land and how this practice reverses some of the destruction caused by invasive plants.
+Brittany Ebeling of BEAT will talk about herbicides and how the composition of this pollutant affects our plants, ground and surface water.

 Eloise Gayer is the Rosarian at the Morris Arboretum and Gardens of the University of Pennsylvania, a former private estate founded in 1887 and now a distinguished public garden renowned for its educational programming, innovative displays and horticultural research.
 Eloise has trained at both Chanticleer Garden and Great Dixter House & Gardens in formal horticulture, and has learned and developed ecological horticultural practices at Stoneleigh: a natural garden which she hopes to apply and teach in all her future career endeavors.